 Why you should choose a word of the year

-A word of the year is so much simpler than picking five to 10 new years resolutions.
-If you are anything like me you have had the same resolutions for a number of years and never made any real progress on any of them.
-Picking just one word (I actually picked two for my first year) meant that I had one sole thing I was working towards throughout the year.
+A word of the year or guiding word is so much simpler than picking five to 10 new year’s resolutions.
+If you are anything like me you have had the same new year’s resolution for a number of years and never made any real progress on any of them.
+Picking just one word (I actually picked two for my first year) meant that I had one sole thing I was working towards for the entire year.

 You can use your word of the year as a guide for any decisions that you need to make.
 And maybe even consider setting yourself a different word for your work.

 Benefits of having a word of the year: